selvaradjousk/Mediscreen/patient/README.md

 To deploy all Mediscreen microservices in a single go, use the **docker-compose.yml** on the package root containing all services that will orchestrate multiple containers wherein it will make it to work together based on the defined configuration in it.
 (Feel free to change the configuration settings for you required workflow)

 SYNTAX:

 ```
 docker-compose up -d
 ```
+<br><br>

 ### Trouble shooting - MySql configuration inside Docker container

 In case of problems in the configuration of entrypoint injection of DB creation and data insertion in Mysql container

 ```
-# Execute the container for mysql and follow the steps below:
+-- Execute the container for mysql and follow the steps below:
 sudo docker exec -it mysql_db /bin/bash
 ```